culturesofknowledge/site-front/readme.md

 A copy of this git repository needs to be cloned.

 ## Build
-Run docker compose up and it'll down load and run as a daemon what it needs:
+Run docker-compose to download, build and run as a daemon everything needed:

-`docker-compose up -d`
+`docker-compose up -d --build`

 ## Indexing
 You'll need some data to index, drop the data in to the  "data" folder: